Kingdom of Loathing: Ascension

 Ascension is a feature that allows characters to start the game over and play through it again from the beginning, similar to a New Game Plus feature.
 This feature becomes available after the game's final quest is completed.
 Ascending will allow the player to receive Karma for their actions, which can be used to purchase special items before choosing a new path/lifestyle.
 Players who embark on a new path have their character's experience levels reset to one, but they retain their currency and items.
-Ascending players can also choose to make their ascension more difficult by taking on various restrictions, such as not being able to eat or drink, in exchange for special rewards.
+Ascending players can also choose to make their ascension more difficult by taking on various restrictions, such as not being able to eat or drink, in exchange for karma, which can be used to purchase items.
 There are special paths which could have the player play as a special class or have a unique gimmick (such as every zone is on fire, damaging you).
 In addition, the game features a leaderboard system which allows players to see one another's ascension speeds and compete for the fastest ascensions.

 Plot

 Setting

 Kingdom of Loathing takes place in Asymmetric Publication's Loathing universe; however, the specific time is unknown.
 It was inspired by Asymmetric Publication's earlier game Krakrox the Barbarian and even included into the game's lore as the forefather of adventurers and banisher of the monsters of the dark continent that would later become the Kingdom of Loathing.
 The game is humorous in nature, and most quests, battles and individual item descriptions include jokes, witticisms, or references to popular culture.
 Many quests parody the tropes found in other role-playing games.
-The player takes on the role of an adventurer who is tasked with solving problems and killing monsters in this fantasy-based kingdom.
+The player takes on the role of an adventurer who solves problems and kills monsters in this fantasy-based kingdom.